Earth Day

 Cut Back on Waste

-From plastic scraps, to over-consumption of stuff there are so many solutions for individuals to reduce waste.
+From plastic bottles to over-consumption of stuff, there are so many ways for individuals to reduce waste.
 Try buying in bulk, composting, recycling, and shopping for sustainable products.

 Raise Awareness